brainstormer786/docker_php_environment/README.md

-# Docker Php Environment 2023
+# Docker-Compose Php-8 Environment 2023
 It provides basic PHP environment by using Docker Compose.
 Included services are, NGINX, PHP 8.2 or above, MariaDB and PHPMyAdmin.

 ## Usage